Table of Contents

 So again, starts like everything else with that G chord.
 But then we’re going to go to the F chord to a C. Now, we’re going to stay on the C and then end it on A minor twice to D.

-Now, if you remember the first part of the bridge ended A minor D. Again, this is really great to really study this chord progression and have that chord chart in front of you because … All right.
-I really want to organize this.
+Now, if you remember the first part of the bridge ended A minor D. Again, this is really great to really study this chord progression and have that chord chart in front of you because I really want to organize this.
 A lot of times if you’re playing these songs live, you just might skip the bridge, if you’re not a champion, but you are a champion.
 That’s why you’re here.
 So it’s like, “Let’s make sense of this bridge.”
 We’ve got G to D to E minor to F. That’s chunk one.
 Chunk two is C to E minor to A minor to D. You can tag the end of that A minor to D. Then we’re going to repeat that.

-After you do that twice, start on G, just like usual, bring that F court in to C a couple times, A minor to D and then tag the end of that bridge with the A minor D, which brings you into the G and then now you’re back in the home stretch of just the G, D, C easy part and then, of course, the descending.
+After you do that twice, start on G, just like usual, bring that F chord in to C a couple times, A minor to D and then tag the end of that bridge with the A minor D, which brings you into the G and then now you’re back in the home stretch of just the G, D, C easy part and then, of course, the descending.
 I think the descending part always sounds really good when you mute it, like one, two, three.
 Descend through the scale, E minor, D, C. Maybe open it up on the C a little bit.
 Then the third time, which is the last time, just hit every one of them.
 Let it ring out and then from the top up end it that way.
 That’s the ultimate way to end any song in the key of G, top up.
 Something I always do.